learn-co-curriculum/dsc-linalg-vector-matrices-numpy-lab/README.md

     Final output

-     [[10.
-4. 6.
-15.]
-     [10.
-4. 8.
-15.]
+     [[ 5.
+10. 8.
+8.]
+     [ 5.
+7. 9.
+13.]
+     [ 8.
+10. 18.
+7.]
      [ 9.
-12. 9.
-13.]
+14. 12.
+11.]]
-     [14.
-12. 8.
-7.]]

 ## Summary

-In this lab, we saw how to create and manipulate vectors and matrices in Numpy.
+In this lab, we saw how to create and manipulate vectors and matrices in numpy.
 We shall now move forward to learning more complex operations including dot products and inverses.